olivierfriard/boris_docs/index.rst

 .. note:: The frame-by-frame mode must be turned on in the Preferences window (**File** > **Preferences** > **Frame-by-frame mode**).
     See Frame-by-frame mode preferences for details.

-You can switch to frame-by-frame mode using the button in the toolbar:
+You can switch between play and frame-by-frame modes using the dedicated button in the toolbar:

 .. image:: frame-by-frame_button_on_toolbar.png